KrzysztofZawisla/WasmQuery/README.md

 # WasmQuery
-Experimental jQuery like library written in Go
+Experimental jQuery like library written in Go.
+Available from JavaScript by WebAssembly module.

 ## Syntax
 General syntax